dandxy89/dandxy89/README.md

 ### Hello!
 I'm Dan. 👋

-- 🔭 I’m currently working on Machine Learning and Backend Development using Rust at Sigma
+- 🔭 I’m currently working on Backend Development using Rust at Sigma
-- 🌱 I’m currently learning RedPanda, Kafka & Neovim Magic
+- 🌱 I’m currently learning Actix, a little Erlang, Nom and Macros in Rust.
-- 👯 I’m looking to collaborate on Rust and Polars
+- 👯 I’m looking to collaborate on Yata and LP file parsing
-- 🤔 I’m looking for help with SIMD, Cuda and LP Optimisation
+- 🤔 I’m looking for help with SIMD, LP Optimisation and Parsers.
 - 📫 How to reach me: LinkedIn or Emails

 # 💻Tech Stack